OpenTechFund/secure-email/README.md

 <a name="data-availability"></a>Data Availability
 -----------------------------------------------------------

 Users today demand data availability: they want to be able to access their messages and send messages from any device they choose, wherever they choose, and whenever they choose.
-Most importantly, they don't want the lose of any particular device to result in a loss of all their data.
+Most importantly, they don't want the loss of any particular device to result in a loss of all their data.
 For insecure communication, achieving data availability is dead simple: simply store everything in the cloud.
 For secure communication, however, we have no proven solutions to this problem.
 As noted above, the key management problem is also really a data availability problem.

 Most of the projects here have postponed dealing with the data availability problem.
 A few have used IMAP to synchronize data or developed their own secure synchronization protocol.